-After fourteen (14) years of continuous service vacation, time shall be accrued at the rate of one hundred ninety-two (192) hours per year for forty hour (40) per week employees, and two hundred sixty-nine (269) hours per year for fifty-six hour (56) per week employees excess of actual time earned and no employee shall take vacation that is being accrued while the employee is on vacation.
-Vacations shall be taken only with permission of the Fire Chief or his/her sworn designee, who shall schedule all vacations with due consideration for the request of the employee and particular regard for the need of the Department.
+After fourteen (14) years of continuous service vacation, time shall be accrued at the rate of one hundred ninety-two (192) hours per year for forty hour (40) per week employees, and two hundred sixty-nine (269) hours per year for fifty-six hour (56) per week employees.

-Vacation allowance shall not be accumulated in excess of three hundred forty-two (342) hours for forty (40) hour per week employees, and four hundred and eighty (480) hours per year for fifty-six (56) hour per week employees
+Vacation allowance shall not be accumulated in excess of three hundred forty-two (342) hours for forty (40) hour per week employees, and four hundred and eighty (480) hours per year for fifty-six (56) hour per week employees.